alertedsnake/python-ecobee/README.md

 ## Python version

 This library was designed to work with Python 3.
-It seems to work with 2.7.10, but I haven't done any real testing, and probably don't intend to.
+Parts may work with Python 2.7, but I don't intend to support it at all, so you're on your own there.